jeremy21212121/webhooks_nuxt/README.md

 Supports multiple repos, in this case a [front-end vue/nuxt app](https://github.com/jeremy21212121/trivia-frontend) and a [back-end express service](https://github.com/jeremy21212121/express-trivia-server).
 I use NGINX for TLS termination and reverse proxying.

 All the `git pull`-ing and `npm install`-ing is handled by shell scripts in the bash folder.
+It may sound kind of hacky, but it grew organically.
+I wrote bash scripts when I grew wary of manually entering commands, and I built this when I grew weary of manually running bash scripts.

 Failure of a redeploy script causes the application to be rolled back to the last known-good commit.
 Failure of the rollback script sends me a sternly-worded email and exits the process.

 With this arrangement, any tests should be run on the dev machine ie. using pre-commit git hooks.
 This currently has no ability to run tests itself, but it could be easily bodged in to the bash scripts if needed in the future.